ContinuIT-nl/awsmini/README.md

 # awsmini

-Access AWS (compatible) services fast in with simple tree shakeable code
+Access AWS (compatible) services fast with simple tree-shakeable code

 This module is a work in progress.

 ## Setup AWS client

-The class AWSClient is used to perform the request you want to do.
+The class AWSClient is used to perform the requests you want to make.
-Weh setting up an instance you can specify the credentials and a few other parameters.
+When setting up an instance, you can specify the credentials and a few other parameters.

-If you want to set the parameters manually you can do:
+If you want to set the parameters manually, you can do:

 ```typescript
 const client = new AWSClient({